rileydavid/kraken-lstm-prediction-engine/README.md

 # Trading

 # Please refer to the User Guide:
-The User Guide outline the setup process and necessary steps for running this apllication.
+The User Guide outlines the setup process and necessary steps for running this apllication.
 The guide is locate in the documentation folder in the pdf "Bachelor_Thesis.pdf" and can be found in Chapter 5.